SharePoint/sp-dev-docs/docs/scenario-guidance/Branding.md

 _**Applies to:** Office 365_

 In 2016, the SharePoint Online team released "modern" collaboration sites.
-These "modern" team sites are integrated with Office 365 groups and bring a greatly improved end user experience.
+These "modern" team sites are integrated with Microsoft 365 groups and bring a greatly improved end user experience.
 "Modern" team sites are responsive by design and are much faster to create and use from an end user perspective.
 Following are some of the key benefits of the "modern" team sites:

 - Designed to scale for any device natively without customizations for a fully responsive experience.
 - Contain native news, quick links, and activity capabilities.
-- Integrated with Office 365 groups.
+- Integrated with Microsoft 365 groups.
 - Significantly faster site creation compared to "classic" team sites.
 - Include "modern" lists and libraries with support for Microsoft Flow and PowerApps.
 - Contain "modern" page editing capabilities.